NotCCR2/iso1.5/README.md

 My new C++ GDI malware.
 I'm not responsible for any damages made with it, only run the .GDIOnly version.

 > [!NOTE]
-> The password to the zipped archive is "diskimg".
+> The password to the zipped archive is "diskimg32".
 >
 > This only works on Windows XP, just like @VenraTech's iso.exe.